Esi-meci/esi-meci.github.io/Readme.txt

 # PIGGYVEST INTEREST CALCULATOR

 ## Introduction
- This is an application that aids the calculation of customers interests which is determined by the amount and saving plan of the customer
+ This is an application that aids the calculation of customers interest which is determined by the amount, duration and saving plans of the customer

 ## Link to Hosted App
  https://esi-meci.github.io/